ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_theory.md

-# Theory of the soil
+# Theory of the soil model

 This page provides general details of the theory underlying the soil module, it is currently a bit of a work in progress as the soil model is being actively extended at